 Each of the six unique garden rooms evokes a different mood, featuring elements of English garden design through the centuries.
 Try the Cottage Garden—overflowing with fruits, vegetables, herbs, and flowers—for a sense of playfulness (Beatrix Potter, anyone?); or the wisteria-covered Pergola Garden—with flowers and foliage in cool blues, purples, and silver—for a sense of romance (Jane Austen, anyone?).

+This garden was designed by renowned English landscape architect John Brookes, Member of the British Empire (MBE).
 In designing the English Walled Garden, Brookes said his intent was to present a typical period-style English country garden that would evoke as many of the senses as possible.
 The garden “should be visual, of course, with color, but also scent and texture in the planting, and a feeling of it all not being too immaculate,” Brookes said.
 “Plantings should be full and almost overflowing their borders.
 It should be a joyous and restful place above all else.